Yanqing, Beijing: Climate

-The annual average concentration value of PM2.5 in Yanqing District was 68.0 micrograms per cubic meter, ranking first in air quality over other districts in Beijing.
+In 2022, the annual average concentration value of PM2.5 in Yanqing District was 27 micrograms per cubic meter, 7 micrograms per cubic meter lower than the urban area of Beijing (34 micrograms per cubic meter), ranking first in air quality over other districts in Beijing.

 Administrative divisions

 There are 3 subdistricts, 11 towns, and 4 townships in the district.

 Urban area of Yanqing District

 The Yanqing District government is located at Rulin Subdistrict.
 The urban area of Yanqing District is composed of Baiquan Subdistrict, Rulin Subdistrict, Xiangshuiyuan Subdistrict and Yanqing Town, with a population that exceeds 100,000.
 The urban area has a central business district and exhibition center.

 List of subdivisions of Yanqing District

 Population

 At the end of 2019, there were 145,474 households in Yanqing District.
 Among them, 70,386 agricultural households.
 The registered population is 289,093 people.
 Among them, 14,045 are female permanent residents.
 The resident population is 35.7, of which 4.5 are permanent migrants, accounting for 12.6% of the resident population.
 Among the permanent population, the urban population is 21.3, accounting for 59.7% of the permanent population.
 The permanent population was born at 8.22‰, and the birth rate was 5.84‰.
 The natural growth rate of the permanent population was 2.38‰.